-Whether you are opening a small bookshop in the mall or a cozy bookstore in an old house, you are going to need to consider what insurances you need for your business.
+And whether you run a small bookshop in the mall or a cozy book store in an old house, you are going to need to protect your business with the right type of business insurance.

 General Liability Insurance

-General Liability is the policy which will protect you if a customer climbs up on a stepladder to reach a book and falls over, hurting themselves or otherwise ends up taking you or your business to court for damages.
-It will pay for court costs, legal fees, and judgment or settlement costs up to your limits.
+A general liability insurance policy will protect you if a customer climbs up on a stepladder to reach a book and falls over, hurting themselves or otherwise ends up taking you or your business to court for damages.
+It will pay for court costs, legal fees, and judgment or settlement costs up to your policy limits.

 Sometimes, however, a business owner's policy offers what is called "all-risk" or "open-peril" coverage, though generally speaking, you will have to ask specifically for an all-risk policy as it is not the default.

 Personal business property is usually covered.
 Personal business property includes items that are either owned or kept under the control of the retailer on the premises.
-It also includes any business premise which is either owned or rented by the business owner.
+Think books, furniture, computers, etc. It also includes any business premise which is either owned or rented by the business owner.

 Workers' Compensation Insurance

-Naturally, you will need to get workers' compensation insurance if you have employees in order to both comply with the law and to protect yourself from lawsuits should your employee or employees be hurt on the job.
-Workers' compensation can take care of disability payments for any workers who are hurt on the job, cover medical expenses for that employee, and take over funeral expenses and support payments to a deceased employee's survivors.
+Book store owners will need to get workers' compensation insurance if you have employees.
+Why?
+To both comply with the law and to protect yourself from lawsuits should your employee or employees be hurt on the job.
+Workers' compensation can help pay lost wages for a period of time and cover medical expenses if employee injuries occur.

 Commercial Auto Insurance